Skip To Main Content

 • Lacking fixed, regular or adequate housing (homelessness); and/or

-• Having an Individualized Education Plan (IEP) for the child while falling in a qualifying family income bracket—the IEP team will determine if this general education classroom is the most appropriate setting.
+• Having an Individualized Education Plan (IEP) for the child while falling in a qualifying family income bracket.
+The IEP team will determine if this general education classroom is the most appropriate setting.

 Pre-Kindergarten Classroom Sites

-For the 2022-2023 school year, Pre-K classrooms are located in the following schools:
+For the 2026-2027 year, Pre-K classrooms are located in the following schools:

 • Arrowhead Elementary